stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

     Eclipse will fix this for you automatically - hover over the error and select **Import**.

     ![](img/28_eclipse_java_error_fix.png)

+12. Repeat for any remaining missing type errors.

 That should be it!
 We've just added the ability for the user to delete a task item directly from the List Tasks activity.